Free child care assistance Virginia.

-Low income parents that are attending education, working, or enrolled in job training programs can get help in paying for child care expenses.
-The state of Virginia has created the Child Care Subsidy Program that is able to provide direct financial assistance to qualified families and parents.
-The goal is to help families gain economic self-sufficiency and increase their income over the long term by providing them the means to attend work or training/education.
+Find free daycare subsidies and child care assistance programs in Virginia.
+Low income parents that are attending education, working, or enrolled in job training programs can get help from the government as well as DSS.
+The state of Virginia has created the Child Care Subsidy Program that is able to provide direct financial assistance to qualified low-income families and single parents.
+Get free child care in Virginia.

-The formal name of the resource is the Child Care Assistance and Referral program.
+The formal name of the resource is the Virginia Child Care Assistance and Referral program, or CCAR.
 It is administered at the city and county level across the state by social service departments.
 Families that are struggling with finding some type of affordable option for their child while they work or attend school or job training are the main beneficiaries.
-Virginia will help subsidize the cost of child care in centers, schools, family child care homes, or even certain, pre-approved family members may even be able to provide the care.
+Either free vouchers from the government will pay for daycare or a subsidy is issued.

 Even if you fall into one or more of those categories, there are other conditions that need to be met before the state will help pay your costs.
 They include income limits, the child needs to be under a certain age, and much more.

-The state of Virginia CCAR program may pay the remaining amount.
+The state of Virginia CCAR program may pay the remaining amount of the day care expense.
 There may also be a registration fee put into place by the state.
 Parent fees are paid directly to the day care provider and the amount due will be based on your income, size of family and the number of children in the program.

-Of course they need to meet income eligibility criteria, are in TANF/VIEW education and job training programs.
+Of course they need to meet income eligibility criteria, are in TANF/VIEW education andgovernment job training programs.
 There may also be some exceptions made by the state if the children are participating in Head Start.
 Residents children who need help in paying for their daycare costs may benefit from this child-centered and family-focused assistance program.

 Apply for free or low cost day care in Virginia